-Peuterspeelzaal translates as preschool play group and is an option for your child if you aren’t wanting full daycare.
-Most children at the centres are between the age of two and four years.
+Peuterspeelzaal translates as preschool playgroup and is an option for your child if you aren’t wanting full daycare.
+Most children at the centers are between the age of two and four years.
 The sessions are generally half days (three to four hours), with a minimum of two days per week.
-The schools are better suited for parents wanting to give their child an opportunity to socialise with other children.
+The schools are better suited for parents wanting to give their children an opportunity to socialize with other children.

 Read more on how preschool is structured and what to expect in Expatica”s guide to preschool in the Netherlands.

 Voorschool: two and a half to six years